Markkleeberger See

-Markkleeberger See is a lake in Saxony, Germany, next to Markkleeberg, a suburb on the south side of Leipzig.
+Markkleeberger See (in English: Lake Markkleeberg) is an artificial lake in Saxony, Germany, next to Markkleeberg, a suburb on the south side of Leipzig.
 At an elevation of 112.5 m, its surface area is 2.52 km2.
 It is a former open-pit coal mine, flooded in 1999 with groundwater and developed in 2006 as a tourist area.
 On its southeastern shore is Germany's only pump-powered artificial whitewater slalom course, the Kanupark Markkleeberg.
-The lake is a part of the Central German Lake District.